 And that brings me to the recipe for this stew.
 I had about a kilo and a half of cow’s legs (with the hooves) which Speedy bought so I could stock up on bone broth.
 But there was so much gelatinous meat attached to the bones that I was able to make a stew out of what most First World cooks would have thrown away.
 I combined the cow leg meat with half of a Spanish chorizo and lentils left over from the lentil-and-oats burgers that I made for Sam last weekend.
 Result?
 The main ingredients may be scrap meat and leftovers but that didn’t make the stew taste like a careless assembly of disparate flavors.
 The stew is deliciously addictive, the gelatinous cow leg and hoof meat just dissolves in the mouth with no serious mastication, the chorizo imparts all its glorious spiciness to the sauce and the lentils provide just the right touch to make the rich meatiness not too redundant.
 And the sauce?
 The sauce just wants to make you pour it all over the rice on your plate or get mopped up with torn crusty bread.

-- about 1 and ½ kilograms cow leg with hooves
+- 1 and 1/2 kilograms cow leg with hooves

 - 2 tablespoons olive oil

 - 1 onion thinly sliced